LiberTEM/LiberTEM/docs/source/gsoc.rst

 Furthermore, you could help us hunt down all references to the Job API in our code, introduce depreciation warnings and update documentation where necessary.

+Other small and relatively straightforward issues include :issue:`81`

 Project ideas
 -------------